ligato/docs/docs/plugins/db-plugins.md

 <br></br>
 - **Incremental data change event** triggers incremental processing of configuration changes.
 Each data change event contains the previous values, and the new or current values.
 Data synchronization switches to this optimized mode only after a successful full data resync.

-The Watch data API Functions figure above depicts both event flows.
+The _Watch data API Functions_ figure above depicts both event flows.

- - Full resync event flow shown in **2.1 - 2.3**
+ - Full resync event flow shown in **2.1 - 2.4**
  - Incremental data change event flow shown in **3.1 - 3.4**

 ---